aylamich/aylamich/README.md

 <h1 align="center">Hi 🍥, I'm Ayla</h1>

-<h3 align="center">I’m an Information Systems undergraduate at PUCPR, but my journey in tech began long before university.
-I specialize in backend development and taught myself Python as my first programming language.
-My areas of interest include Web3.0, Blockchain, Dapp, Artificial Intelligence and Games.
-I’m constantly working to expand my knowledge in these fields.
-I love studying, helping my peers with their questions, and learning more in the process.
-My hobbies include gaming, philosophy, and discovering new coffee shops.
-I’m a calm and sociable person who values teamwork and synergy.
-Every day, I push myself to grow, staying committed to learning and driven by my passion for technology. ;)</h3>
+<h3 align="center">I'm an Information Systems undergraduate at PUCPR, but my journey in tech started long before university.
+I have basic knowledge in both frontend and backend development, but I’m especially passionate about frontend because of its creative potential.
+My main interests include Web3.0, Blockchain, Dapps, Artificial Intelligence, and Games.
+I’m constantly exploring new technologies and deepening my skills, driven by curiosity and the desire to create new things.
+In my free time, I enjoy gaming, studying philosophy, and discovering new coffee shops.
+I'm a calm and curious person, always eager to learn and grow in the tech world. :)</h3>

 - 📫 How to reach me [*aylamick@gmail.com*](mailto:aylamick@gmail.com)